Spatio-Temporal Pricing for Ridesharing Platforms: The Spatial-Temporal Pricing Mechanism

-We now state the main result of the paper. \begin{restatable}{theorem}{spe} The spatio-temporal pricing mechanism is temporally consistent and subgame-perfect incentive compatible.
-It is also individually rational for riders and strictly budget balanced for any action profile taken by the drivers, and is welfare optimal, core-selecting, individually rational for drivers and envy-free in subgame-perfect equilibrium from any history onward. \end{restatable}
+\begin{restatable}{theorem}{spe} The spatio-temporal pricing mechanism is temporally consistent and subgame-perfect incentive compatible.
+It is also individually rational for riders and strictly budget balanced for any action profile taken by the drivers.
+From any history onward, the equilibrium outcome is welfare optimal, core-selecting, envy-free, and individually rational for drivers. \end{restatable}

-We provide the full proof of Theorem~\ref{thm:SPE} in Appendix~\ref{appx:proof_thm_spe}.
-We first prove, via a telescoping sum, that the total utility of each driver under the STP mechanism is $\pi_i = \Phi_{\driverNode_i}$, the welfare gain from replicating driver $i$. \if 0 We first observe that $\Phi_{a,\horizon} = 0$ for all $a \in \loc$ since an additional driver that enters at time $\horizon$ cannot pick up any rider thus does not improve welfare.
-Any feasible path of each driver $i \in \driverSet$ over the planning horizon starts at $(\re_i, \te_i)$ and ends at $(a,\horizon)$ for some $a \in \loc$.
-By a telescoping sum, the total payment to driver $i$ under the planning rule of the STP mechanism is

-and the welfare gain of the economy from replicating driver $i$. \fi Setting $u_j = \max\{ \val_j - \price_{\origin_j, \dest_j, \tr_j} ,~ 0 \}$ for all riders $j \in \riders$, we show that $(\price, \pi, u)$ forms an optimal solution to the dual LP \eqref{equ:dual} by observing (i) $(\Phi, u)$ forms an optimal solution to the dual of the corresponding MCF problem (the proof of Lemma~\ref{thm:opt_pes_plans}), and (ii) a correspondence between the optimal solutions of the dual LP~\eqref{equ:dual} and the optimal solutions of the dual of the MCF (Lemma~\ref{lem:dual_payment_correspondence} in Appendix~\ref{appx:proof_thm_opt_plan}).
-This implies that the plan determined by the STP mechanism starting from any history onward forms a CE, and as a result is IR for riders and drivers, strictly budget balanced, envy-free, and resides in the core.
+The proof of Theorem~\ref{thm:SPE} is provided in Appendix~\ref{appx:proof_thm_spe}.
+We first show that the total utility of each driver under the STP mechanism is $\pi_i = \Phi_{\driverNode_i}$, the welfare gain from replicating driver $i$.
+Setting $u_j = \max\{ \val_j - \price_{\origin_j, \dest_j, \tr_j} ,~ 0 \}$ for all $j \in \riders$, we show that $(\price, \pi, u)$ forms an optimal solution to the dual LP \eqref{equ:dual} by observing (i) $(\Phi, u)$ forms an optimal solution to the dual of the corresponding MCF problem (the proof of Lemma~\ref{thm:opt_pes_plans}), and (ii) a correspondence between the optimal solutions of the dual LP~\eqref{equ:dual} and the optimal solutions of the dual of the MCF (Lemma~\ref{lem:dual_payment_correspondence} in Appendix~\ref{appx:proof_thm_opt_plan}).
+This implies that the plan determined by the STP mechanism starting from any history onward forms a CE, and as a result is individually rational, budget balanced, envy-free, and resides in the core.